Owner-operator 2021–present

 The Problem

 The early version ran on WooCommerce.
 It worked.
-Then it didn’t — not at the scale I needed, not with the inventory complexity I was dealing with, and not with the custom arc-bundling product format that was central to how the store sold comics.
+Then it didn’t: not at the scale I needed, not with the inventory complexity I was dealing with, not with the custom arc-bundling product format that was central to how the store sold comics.

 WooCommerce wanted me to think about products the way WooCommerce thinks about products.
 I needed to think about products the way a comic reader thinks about story arcs.
 Those two things are not compatible at depth.